-The Sulphur Springs Union School District emergency response and recovery operations will be managed in one of three modes, depending on the magnitude of the emergency/disaster.
+The Sulphur Springs Union School District emergency response and recovery operations are managed in one of three modes, depending on the magnitude of the emergency/disaster.
+Principal will identify the initial level with direction from the district.

-Level I is a minor incident that is quickly resolved and internal resources or limited help.
-The District will maintain normal staffing and reporting protocols.
-At this operational level, the environment is monitored for changes.
+\Level I is a minor incident that is quickly resolved with internal resources or limited help.
+The District maintains normal staffing and reporting protocols.
+At this operational level, the environment will be monitored for changes.

-Level 2 is a more significant emergency that impacts district buildings and or school sites.
-For level 2 the Emergency Operations Plan (EOP) is activated.
+\Level 2 is a more significant emergency that impacts district buildings and or school sites.
+For level 2 the Emergency Operations Plan (EOP) will be activated.
 The Emergency Operations Center (EOC) will be activated but only those functions that are needed to coordinate and support emergency operations will be activated.
 The EOC Director will determine the magnitude of the emergency and coordinate its resolution or, if the emergency continues to develop, a Level 3 response will be activated.
-Other key staff may be alerted, depending on the nature of the emergency.
+Other key staff may be alerted depending on the nature of the emergency.

-Level 3 is a disaster that involves the entire District, school sites and the surrounding community.
-At Level 3, the EOP is activated, and the entire District Emergency management organization is activated.
+\Level 3 is a disaster that involves the entire District, school sites and the surrounding community.
+At Level 3, the EOP will activated, and the entire District emergency management organization is activated.